jloughney/cse15l-lab-reports/lab-report-2-week-4.md

 * below is the error message the fail case gave for the first link in the file
 ![error1](error1.png)

 * This bug occurs because without the presence of a close bracket or close parenthesis, the .add method will not run properly.
 This is because the variable will not be defined, and cannot be used a bound in the add statement.
+In the improved code change, it checks to make sure there is in fact a bracket at the last index possible, and if there is not then it breaks the while loop.

 ## Code change #2: